FormidableLabs/build-experiments/README.md

 | Extras    | `0`   | `0`     | `176` |
 | Total     | `866` | `3118`  | `2630` |

-Interlock has `HASH.js` file and `app.js` contains the overhead, so these numbers in _total_ might be accurate, but not split up here.
+Interlock has `HASH.js` files and `app.js` contains the overhead, so these numbers in _total_ might be accurate, but are likely not split up correctly.

 Here are the estimated **runtime overheads**: